fivexl/website/content/case-studies/wings-case-study/index.md

 testimonial_author_position: "Founder at Wings"
 testimonial_author_portrait: steve.png
 testimonial_long: |
-  "I'm really impressed with how FivexL has helped our team to.....
-  With a professionally set up AWS Organization and access control, along with launching applications using AWS ECS, our team can move faster in product development.
-Transparency, flexibility, and speed make the collaboration with FivexL highly effective."
+  "I'm genuinely amazed by the transformative impact FivexL has had on our team's workflow.
+In three months, with expertly configured AWS Organization, access control, and streamlined launches of multiple applications via AWS ECS, we've established a solid foundation for our future growth.
+This implementation has empowered our development team to focus on innovation and rapid iteration."
 about_company:
   logo: 'apple.png'
   heading: 'About Wings'